Berulacks/yams/README.md

 #### Running

-The script includes a `yams` script that should be installed with pip.
+The script includes a `yams` script that will be installed by pip.

 `yams` runs as a daemon by default (`yams -N` will run it in the foreground).